scottgs/HPC-Cluster-Benchmarking/README.md

 Developing high performance, parallel and distributed algorithms for benchmarking a supercomputer (cluster with 27 nodes and growing) using the [PAPI High Performance Computing Framework](http://icl.cs.utk.edu/papi/overview/).
 This will serve as examples of programs I use to benchmark the supercomputer and experiment with different distributed computing paradigms.
 Eventually this will turn into a small library for testing clusters with HPC algorithms using these different paradigms and libraries.

 ## Dependencies ##
-The major dependencies include PAPI and MPI.
-For your ease, simply run the PAPI shell script located in the parent directory to download PAPI.
+The major dependencies include PAPI, Boost and MPI.
+For your ease, simply run the shell scripts located in the tools folder to install the needed dependencies.
-To run the shell script, execute the following command: ./papi.sh

 ## Installing MPI ##
 For instructions on how to install MPI and set your PATH and LD_LIBRARY_PATH variables, check out [this](http://www.itp.phys.ethz.ch/education/hs12/programming_techniques/openmpi.pdf).